 She left me, mouth opened, and in awe of her confidence in how much God loves her.

-The bible does tell us so.
-The Bible tells us out right over 40 times that God loves us and more than that if you just look at His actions.
+The Bible does tell us so.
+The Bible reminds us out right over 40 times that God loves us and more than that if you just look at His actions.
 Not only that but we are also told that love actually defines who God is and that noting can separate us from His love!

 Why We Wonder if God Truly Loves Us

-So, with the overwhelming evidence of God’s love for us, why do we wrestle so often with just accepting it and proudly proclaiming it like my two year old?
+So, with the overwhelming evidence of being reminded of God’s love for us, why do we wrestle so often with just accepting it and proudly proclaiming it like my two year old?

 1. We are reducing God’s love to human feelings.
 According to our modern English, we can “love our children” and “love our new nail polish”.
 We can “fall in love” and “fall out of love”.

 So much of the “love” we get from others is based on what we do for them or how they feel that day.
 Many times, we mess up or don’t feel close to God and assume He doesn’t love us the same or stopped loving us.
 Can I remind us of the above scriptures here, “nothing will be able to separate us from the love of God. ” NOTHING!!

 2. We’ve been taught some bad theology.
 Some times our view of God’s love has been shaped by what we’ve learned from others.
 I talk to women often who believe that God will love them more if they just do more.